ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   Documentation:
   : Simplify API documentation by eliminating the need
     to include detailed quota limits
-    and related header fields in API documentation.
+    and related fields in API documentation.

 The goals do not include: